Summary Guide forLandscaping and Groundskeeping Workers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Landscaping and Groundskeeping Workers in California is $27,013 annually, or $12.99 hourly.
+The median wage in 2016 for Landscaping and Groundskeeping Workers in California was $27,013 annually, or $12.99 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary widely by company.
 Landscaping and Groundskeeping Workers who work for government agencies usually receive benefits such as health and life insurance, vacation, sick leave, holidays, and retirement plans.
 Self-employed Workers provide their own insurance.